 The folder permissions of any WordPress site should be set to 744 or 755.
 Anything else could prevent new content from being added to the folder.
 This could prevent future updates, additions, or changes you may need to make later on.

 File permissions should be set to 644 or 640.
 If these numbers are set incorrectly, it could lead to hackers and bots having the ability to edit those files.
-This could lead to compromises and malicious code to be delivered to your visitors.
+This could lead to compromises and malicious code being delivered to your visitors.

 What kinds of errors plague your website?
 What kind of tools do you have readily available to fix these kinds of problems?